hanya070603/gluster_exporter_docker/README.md

 Gluster exporter for Prometheus

-## Installation (glusterfs docker should be install localhost and cantannername should be glusterfs)
+## Installation (glusterfs docker should be install localhost and containerName should be glusterfs)

 ```
 mkdir -p /data/gluster_exporter